 If there are various iterations of the course rules these will apply based on the students’ Academic Year.

 Units listed in “Fallthrough - units undertaken outside approved course structure” can apply to the students’ course progression through Substitutions.

 Units listed in “Not Counted” are units undertaken in a previous degree and require an application for credit to apply to the students’ course progression.
-Discuss with EF&S (email@example.com) for further information.
+Discuss with ES&F (firstname.lastname@example.org) for further information.

-If the issue is not resolved, please contact email@example.com.
+If the issue is not resolved, submit a request via Service Central.

 Currently, data is refreshes from Banner on a weekly basis (Sunday).
 The frequency of the data refresh may increase as operationally required and/or at peak periods.